Do you get headaches, shoulder pain, tightness in your upper back, tingles or burning in your shoulder or arm?

 • A few big shoulder rotations, deep breath, consciously drop your shoulders and relax back into the chair with arms supported and sitting squarely at your work. • Do this anytime you find yourself leaning forward, to one side, working with tense shoulders or any time you feel tension or pain in your upper body.

 Take care of yourself

-Click Here – To download our Roll-Reset-Relax flyer and notes.
+Click Here – To download our Roll-Reset-Relax free illustrated poster and notes.